The world is the totality of facts, not things.

 Things began to come apart when my mother became ill—she’d managed to thrive with her alcoholism and keep it hidden for decades, but it caught up to her eventually.
 She changed from a constant source of comfort and love to a woman made cruel, possessed.
 When I cried, she would not comfort.
 Love was withheld.
 And then she died.
 The first world I knew, and earliest of my truths, gone.
 It was unfathomable.

 We have maxims to help make sense of the loss of a life: “although the person is gone, their spirit lives on in our hearts.”
-Since she died I’ve been working to find where it is inside me that my mother lives.
+Since she died I’ve been working to find the place in my heart where my mother lives.
 At first she was an absentee tenant, but after two years she’d begun to settle into some quiet corners in a way I found comforting and constant.
 Things were beginning to make some kind of sense again.
 Mom was, once again, always there.
 And so were the teddy bear on the bed and the smell of coming home.

 Until they weren’t.
 I got a phone call that there had been an accident.
-My home—it’s walls that once held my whole world—went up in flames in a matter of minutes after a candle tipped over, igniting a sheet on a bed.
+My home—it’s walls that once held my whole world—went up in flames in a matter of minutes after a candle tipped over, igniting a bedsheet.
 The the people got out, the dog did not, and the house, and everything in it, was gone.

 My childhood home had burned to the ground.